-The Gerlich lab brings together a diverse group of scientists with backgrounds in cell biology, biochemistry, physics, and computer science to investigate chromosome organization in creative ways.
-Because we like to ask unconventional questions, we often must establish new assays to visualize cellular processes.
+Because we like to ask unconventional questions, we often must establish new techniques to study cellular processes.
 We exploit a broad panel of advanced microscopy techniques and combine them into correlative workflows to bridge the gap in resolution between molecular and cell biology.
-This collaborative approach has allowed us to discover novel biological phenomena for which molecular regulators have not yet been described.
+By combining genomics tools like Hi-C with multiplexed fluorescence hybridization and live-imaging approaches, we aim to understand the dynamic 3D organization of the genome.
+This multi-disciplinary approach has allowed us to discover novel biological phenomena for which molecular regulators have not yet been described.

 To elucidate the molecular foundation of these previously undescribed phenomena, we perform image-based loss-of-function screening.
-Computer scientists in our laboratory have implemented CellCognition: a fully automated, live-cell microscopy platform to perform cell phenotype analysis by machine learning (see below).
-New molecular regulators identified by image-based screening are systematically characterized in cells using state-of-the-art molecular techniques, including CRISPR/Cas9-based genome engineering, functional readouts using biosensors, chemically-induced protein dimerization, and micro-manipulation using intracellular laser surgery.
+Computer scientists in our laboratory have implemented CellCognition, a fully automated, live-cell microscopy platform to perform cell phenotype analysis by machine learning.
+New molecular regulators identified by image-based screening are systematically characterized in cells using state-of-the-art molecular techniques, including CRISPR/Cas9-based genome engineering, readouts using biosensors, chemically induced protein dimerization, and micro-manipulation using intracellular laser surgery.

 Once we have determined the cellular functions of novel regulators, we aim to dissect the underlying molecular mechanisms.
 We characterize molecular properties using a variety of biochemical technologies, including systematic analysis of molecular interactions and posttranslational modifications by mass spectrometry.

-The cutting-edge technologies provided by 18 scientific facilities at our campus offer an unmatched opportunity to focus entirely on biological questions, rather than troubleshooting technical details.
-At IMBA, we have free access to a variety of microscopes at the forefront of imaging through the BioOptics, VBCF Advanced Microscopy, and Electron Microscopy facilities.
+The cutting-edge technologies provided by the scientific facilities at our campus offer an unmatched opportunity to focus entirely on biological questions, rather than troubleshooting technical details.
+At IMBA, we have free access to a variety of microscopes at the forefront of imaging through the BioOptics and Electron Microscopy facilities.
 This large collection of scanning- and spinning disc confocal microscopes, automated screening microscopes, laser microsurgery, super-resolution fluorescence, and electron microscopes enables us to approach scientific questions from multiple angles.

-Our biochemical experiments are supported by the Protein Chemistry, Protein Technology, and Metabolomics facilities, and chromosome conformation capture experiments are carried out in collaboration with the Next Generation Sequencing facility.
+Our biochemical work is supported by the Protein Chemistry, Protein Technology, and Metabolomics facilities, and chromosome conformation capture experiments are carried out in collaboration with the Next Generation Sequencing facility.
 Genome engineering and molecular biology services are further supported by Protein Technology and Molecular Biology facilities.